-After the Twin Tower attacks in America, probably the most infamous terrorist bombings of recent times were the ones that happened in London on 7th July 2005.
-On this date, three explosions ripped through the London Underground train system to cause carnage.
+After the Twin Tower attacks in America, probably the most infamous terrorist bombings of recent times were the 7/7 London Bombing.
+On 7th July 2005, three explosions ripped through the London Underground train system to cause carnage.
 This was followed by a fourth bomb that ripped apart a bus in London in devastating fashion.

 As with the 9/11 attacks, 7/7 has also attracted its fair share of rumours and conspiracy theories.
-Here are ten of the most creepy:
+Here are ten of the most creepy conspiracy theories around the 7/7 London Bombing:

 10 – Two Of The Bombers Were Double Agents